 We have established, and intend to continue seeking opportunities for, partnership arrangements with certain channel partners to distribute our products and generate sales opportunities, particularly internationally.
 We believe that continued growth in our business is dependent upon identifying, developing, and maintaining strategic relationships with our existing and potential channel partners that can drive revenue growth in more geographies and market segments, particularly for government customers, and provide additional features and functionality to our customers.
 Our agreements with our existing channel partners are non-exclusive, meaning our channel partners may offer customers the products of several different companies, including products that compete with ours.
 They may also cease marketing our products with limited or no notice and with little or no penalty.
 We expect that any additional channel partners we identify and develop will be similarly non-exclusive and not bound by any requirement to continue to market our products.
 As our channel partnerships come to an end or terminate, we may be unable to renew or replace them on comparable terms, or at all.
 In addition, winding down channel partnerships can result in additional costs, litigation, and negative publicity.
-If we fail to identify additional channel partners in a timely and costeffective manner, or at all, or are unable to assist our current and future channel partners in independently distributing and deploying our products, our business, results of operations, and financial condition could be harmed.
-When we enter into channel partnerships, our partners may be required to undertake some portion of sales, marketing, implementation services, engineering services, support services, or software configuration that we would otherwise provide, including due to regulatory constraints.
+If we fail to identify additional channel partners in a timely and cost-effective manner, or at all, or are unable to assist our current and future channel partnerships, our partners may be required to undertake some portion of sales, marketing, implementation services, engineering services, support services, or software configuration that we would otherwise provide, including due to regulatory constraints.
 In such cases, our partner may be less successful than we would have otherwise been absent the arrangement and our ability to influence, or have visibility into, the sales, marketing, and related efforts of our partners may be limited.
-Further, if our channel partners do not effectively market and sell our products, or fail to meet the needs of our customers, our reputation and ability to grow our business may also be harmed.
+Further, if our channel partners do not effectively market and sell our products, or fail to meet t